ClearAd/Clearad-platform/README.md

-# AdEx Platform
+# Clearad Platform

-### This is the main UI of AdEx Network Platform, AdEx is trust-minimized solution for digital advertising that reduces ad fraud, improves ad budgets and protects user privacy.
+### This is the main UI of Clearad Network Platform, Clearad is trust-minimized solution for digital advertising that reduces ad fraud, improves ad budgets and protects user privacy.

-### It's built primarily with React.js, ethers.js and MATERIAL-UI and it interacts directly with Ethereum, [AdEx Market](https://github.com/AdExNetwork/adex-market), the [Validators](https://github.com/adexnetwork/adex-validator) and the AdEx Relayer.
+### It's built primarily with React.js, ethers.js and MATERIAL-UI and it interacts directly with Ethereum, [Clearad Market](https://github.com/
+Network/adex-market), the [Validators](https://github.com/adexnetwork/adex-validator) and the Clearad Relayer.

 ## Running in development mode